LandRover/hackintosh-asus-z97-sabertooth-mark1/README.md

 ### Issues
  * USB3 causes random freezes
    * Solution: disable USB3 ports via USB (until I figure it out)
      * Another possible solution, using clover
+ * NIC: Realtek LAN card is not used.
+(I'm using only the Intel E1000e anyway)